MediciHouse07/Learning_Records/Book_Statistics in a court.md

 - y is reim bursement for the parts exceed z
 - i is number of failures
 - prepared a model that can be utilized in tool

+## 381/453

+2023/02/08

+- revisit the buyer's model
+- seems buyer's expectated reimbursement is the same as seller's liability